rwynn/monstache/README.md

 High availability works by ensuring a active process in the `monstache.cluster` collection in mongodb.
 Only the processes in this collection will be syncing for the cluster.
 Processes not present in this collection will be paused.
 Documents in the `monstache.cluster` collection have a TTL assigned to them.
-When a document in this collection times out it will be removed from the collection by mongodb and another process in the cluster will them have a chance to write to the collection and become the new active process.
+When a document in this collection times out it will be removed from the collection by mongodb and another process in the cluster will then have a chance to write to the collection and become the new active process.

 When `cluster-name` is supplied the `resume` feature is automatically turned on and the `resume-name` becomes the name of the cluster.